Hieu Van Le: Career

-After arriving in Australia, Le attended the University of Adelaide, receiving a Master of Business Administration and an Economics degree.
+After arriving in Australia, Le intending to start over attended the University of Adelaide, receiving a Master of Business Administration and an Economics degree.
 He was a senior investigator and manager with the Australian Securities and Investments Commission from the early 1990s until his retirement in 2009.
 He is also a member of the Australian Society of Certified Practising Accountants (CPA) and a Fellow Member of the Financial Services Institute of Australasia (Finsia).